CESARBR/knot-cloud/stacks/cloud/README.md

 > **_NOTE:_** [Click here](#verify) and read the instructions to verify if the services are up correctly.

-#### Production
+### Production

-Firstly, create a new secret to the authenticaton service.
+Firstly, create a new secret to the authentication service.

 ```bash
 openssl rand -base64 256